-Recovery from a total knee replacement can take from 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.
+Recovery from a total knee replacement can take 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.

 Caring for yourself after a knee replacement can be easier if you have extra help.
 Don’t be afraid to ask for help if you need it.
 Also, talking with our joint coordinator can help alleviate some of your post-surgery concerns.

 After knee-replacement surgery, it’s very important to challenge and push yourself each day.
-Patients can do many exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.
+Patients can do exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.